Contents

 1. Processing Power:

-For lightweight blockchains or validator nodes (e.g., Solana, Cardano), less intensive computational power is sufficient.
+For lighter blockchains or validator nodes (like Solana, Cardano), high computational power is not required.

 2. Memory (RAM):